snel-repo/falcon-challenge/README.md

 docker build -t sk_smoke -f ./decoder_demos/sklearn_sample.Dockerfile .
 bash test_docker_local.sh --docker-name sk_smoke
 ```

+For an example Dockerfile with annotations regarding the necessity and function of each line, see `decoder_demos/template.Dockerfile`.

 ## EvalAI Submission
 Please ensure that your submission runs locally before running remote evaluation.
 You can run the previously listed commands with your own Dockerfile (in place of sk_smoke).
 This should produce a log of nontrivial metrics (evaluation is run on locally available minival).